sillsdev/khmer-character-specification/specification.md

 *   allows Coeng Ro only as the last Coeng when there are two subscripts in a row and one of which is a Coeng Ro,
 *   allows at most two subscripts in a syllable, and
 *   allows at most one vowel, and at most one above-base and one post-base sign.
-    22. Character Distribution in a Syllable
+    22. Character Distribution in an Orthographic Syllable

 Reahmuk (ះ), Nikahit (ំ), Yuukaleapintu (ៈ), Toandakhiat (៍), Ahsda (៏) and Bantoc (់) always occurs at the syllable final position.
 They can be considered as orthographic syllable boundary.